quotetree/ai-quote-builder-/PREVIEW_TAB_EDITING_IMPLEMENTATION.md

-# Preview Tab Editing Implementation
+# Preview Tab Editing & Chat Management Implementation

 ## Overview
 Added interactive editing capabilities to the Preview tab in the split-screen chat interface, allowing users to manage products in their quote preview before final submission.
+Also includes chat clearing functionality to start over with a clean canvas.

 ## Features Implemented